brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ### <a name="ExplorationRoles-Utility"></a>Utility

-Utility is, essentially, things you can do outside of combat, and Utility characters are good at doing a wide variety of things.
+Utility is, essentially, things you can do outside of combat, and <dfn>Utility characters</dfn> are good at doing a wide variety of things.
 This can mean having a lot of skill proficiencies, but having a wide variety of useful spells can also give some good utility.
 Tool proficiencies may also come into play, but not as often.

 For magical utility, Wizards are the top pick because they get access to more spells than anyone, allowing them to take niche spells that other classes couldn't afford a spot for.
 Artificers get a lot of great utility spells as well, despite being half-casters, and they pick up a lot of tool proficiencies as well.
 Knowledge Clerics can also use their Channel Divinity to give themselves temporary proficiency with any skill or tool.